-Businesses that accept debit cards but don’t have a PIN pad for customers to enter PINs may soon have a way around it: PIN on glass.
-The technology would allow for secure PIN entry on consumer mobile devices, such as smartphones and tablets.
+There’s a solution for businesses that accept debit cards but don’t have a PIN pad for customers to enter PINs: PIN on glass.
+The technology allows for secure PIN entry without a PIN pad.

 Let’s look at the pros and cons of PIN on glass and what you need to know if you’re considering using for PIN debit card acceptance at your business.

 - Saving Money with PIN Debit

 - Who is PIN on glass good for?

 It’s basically what it sounds like – a way for customers to enter their PINs on a screen as opposed to using a dedicated PIN pad.
 PIN on glass makes it possible for your business to take advantage of the added security and possible lower costs of PIN debit transactions.

 PIN on glass is different than PIN on mobile, which refers to entering a PIN on a consumer electronics device that has not been PCI certified.